bmartino1/avahi/README.md

 # A fork of Avahi Docker Image for unraid implementation

 Docker image for the Avahi mDNS/DNS-SD daemon.
-Built on Alpine Linux to make the image as small as possible.
+Built on Dewbian slim Linux to make the image as small as possible.
 Highly configurable through environment variables to support most usecases which need an Avahi Daemon.

 ## Usage